issacdowling/Single-GPU-Passthrough-VM/README.md

 CTRL+X, Y, Enter, to save and exit, and it'll regenerate your grub2 config.

 ## VM Setup
+Open Virtual Machine Manager, which should've been installed earlier,
+* Click edit at the top, followed by preferences
+* Enable XML editing
-Open Virtual Machine Manager, which should've been installed earlier, click QEMU/KVM, and then the New VM button in the top left.
+Then, click QEMU/KVM, and then the New VM button in the top left.
 Here are the buttons to press:
 * Local Install Media
 * Forward
 * Browse